loftwah/devops-refresher/slack-cicd-integration.md

 - Least privilege on SNS topic policies: scope `sns:Publish` to the exact CodeStar Notifications service principal and your account.
 - Principle of least privilege for Lambda role: limit SSM/KMS permissions to specific parameters/keys if you adopt SSM.
 - Logs may include event summaries and Slack responses; ensure log retention is appropriate for your environment.
+- If the SNS topic is KMS‑encrypted, update the KMS key policy to allow CodeStar Notifications to publish and Lambda to read (principal `codestar-notifications.amazonaws.com` and your account).

 ## Operations and Troubleshooting